wazuh/wazuh-documentation/source/deployment-options/amazon-machine-images/amazon-machine-images.rst

 Amazon Machine Images (AMI)
 ===========================

 Wazuh provides a pre-built Amazon Machine Image (AMI).
 An AMI is a pre-configured template that is ready to use for creating a virtual computing environment within the Amazon Elastic Compute Cloud (Amazon EC2).
-The latest Wazuh AMI packages Amazon Linux 2 and the following central components for your Wazuh server.
+The latest Wazuh AMI packages together Amazon Linux 2 with the following central components for your Wazuh server:

 - Wazuh manager |WAZUH_LATEST_AMI|
 - Filebeat-OSS |FILEBEAT_LATEST_AMI|